berserker2971/Automated-Metadata-Generator/README.md

 ## 🗂️ Supported Formats

 - `.pdf` — if no text is found, OCR kicks in
-- `.docx` — extracted via python-docx
+- `.docx` — if no text is found, OCR kicks in
 - `.txt` — direct read

 ---